 Princess Charlotte of Wales grew up knowing that she would one day be Queen.
 As the only child of the future George IV of the United Kingdom and Caroline of Brunswick, she would succeed her father.
 History would not play out that way.

 Prince Leopold was the youngest surviving child of Duke Francis of Saxe-Coburg-Saalfeld and Countess Augusta of Reuss-Ebersdorf.
-He had been forced to find his own way in life, as a younger son he was not expected to inherit any position.
+He had been forced to find his own way in life; as a younger son, he was not expected to inherit any position.
 It was a confusing time for Charlotte.
-She was being bullied to accept the Hereditary Prince of Orange, and now she had another option.
+She was being bullied into accepting the Hereditary Prince of Orange, and now she had another option.
 She became determined that she would not marry the Hereditary Prince of Orange.
 She was advised to be patient.

 It was estimated that she would give birth around 19 October and by the end of August, preparations were in full swing.
 The team to assist Charlotte during childbirth consisted of Sir Richard Croft, Dr Baillie, a nurse named Mrs Griffiths and Dr John Sims, who had some experience with instruments and could be called when required.
 Sir Richard Croft had his own bedroom, and upon arrival, he immediately subjected Charlotte to a strict regime intended to reduce her weight.
 She was purged and bled regularly.
 3